 15. Reduce Fuel With More Efficient Steering Gears

 According to Biofriendly Planet, there are two types of steering gears that are both eco-friendly and cost-effective: hydraulic and electro-hydraulic gears.

 "The steering gears work by developing hydraulic pressure through the use of hydraulic pumps which are mainly driven by electric motors or sometimes through purely mechanical means.
 This pressure then triggers the necessary rotary movements in the rudder system allowing for a ship to turn safely.

 By using one of these two efficient steering gears, you can help reduce your ship’s overall fuel consumption by approximately 4% on any given voyage."

-From APC's perspective, using the right cargo tank coating in a chemical tanker can have a positive impact for a green ship.
-APC's MarineLINE® cargo coating produces an ultra-smooth surface so tanks can be cleaned faster, and use less fuel for heating, thus reducing fuel consumption and emissions.
+Using the right cargo tank coating in a chemical tanker can positively impact a green ship from APC's perspective.
+APC's MarineLINE® cargo coating produces an ultra-smooth surface so tanks can be cleaned faster and use less fuel for heating, reducing fuel consumption and emissions.

-The IMO 2020 emissions standards are fast approaching.
-It is designed to protect the environment and curb pollution produced by the shipping industry.
+The IMO 2020 emissions standards are here.
+They are designed to protect the environment and curb pollution produced by the shipping industry.
 The demand for IMO-compliant products will continue to rise.
-Ships owners can reduce their sulfur emissions by implementing "green" strategies now.
+Ships owners can reduce their sulfur emissions by implementing "green" strategies today and moving forward.